HarryChanLongChung/ece356/proj/README.md

 ## Option 2 A Simple Social Network
+requirements/instructions:
+1. Python 3 (developed with 3.7.3)
+4. Install mysql connector package with command `pip3 install mysql-connector-python`
-First, make sure you have a local mysql database running.
+1. A local mysql database running
-In the def connect_db(self) please enter your mysql hostname in the host variable, your mysql username in user, and your mysql password in password.
+2. An account that can be used in mysql server
-Now you can run the app.py
+5. Put account username and password at line 17 in app.py Now you can run the app.py with command "python3 app.py"

 After connecting to database:
 First register account by typing 'rg' and inputting your username and password
 1. To inital post, use command 'create post' or 'cp'